 The Board maintains an ongoing commitment to strengthen the Group's risk management framework.
-The Board has embedded in the Group a monitoring and reporting process to continuously identify, evaluate, assess and manage the significant risks faced by the Group in achieving the business objectives and strategies.
-This process is regularly reviewed by the Board.
+The Board has embedded in the Group a monitoring and reporting process to continuously identify, evaluate, assess and manage the significant risks faced by the Group.